mattbierner/khepri/README.md

 Assignment is generally dangerous and allowing arbitrary assignments in expressions can make code difficult to reason about.
 However, without fundamental changes to the entire language, we need assignment.
-Therefore, Khepri restricts assignment to top level statements and it is disallowed in expressions.
+Therefore, Khepri restricts assignment to top level statements and it is disallowed inside of expressions.
 The left hand side of an assignment statement must be either an identifier or a member expression.

+For statements, anywhere any expression can appear either an assignment expression or a normal expression can be used.
+This is the only place assignment expressions are valid.

     var a = {'x': 4};
     a.x = 34; // valid since used as statement
     a = {}; // also valid
-    if (a = {}) // error, assignment used in expression b = a = 4; // error, assignment used in expression
+    if (a = {}) {}// also valid
+    b = a = 4; // error, assignment used in expression
     3 = 4; // error, as lhs not identifier or member expression